JordiCorbilla/web-scraping/README.md

 ![](balancesheetdictionary.png)

-# Containeraizing the script
+# Containeraizing the script with Docker and Kubernetes

 In order to make the script easily deployable, we'll create a Flask service that will host the retrieval of the cash balances and it will be all contained into a docker image.

-## Create the Flask service
+## 1) Create the Flask service

 ```python
 import requests